 Well the interviews went pretty well.
 The first interviewer asked some questions about my resume, for about 8 minutes, and then went on to coding problems.
 The second interviewer directly jumped into coding.
 I guess that “ask about resume” part is only to make candidates relax.
 Anyway, my coding problems were not hard, a little above LeetCode easy or so.
 I can’t tell you the problems, but they were really easy in terms of hard skills, so I asked a lot of questions to show my soft skills.
 For the very last several minutes, the interviewer would typically stop and see if you have any questions for them.
 Prepare one or two of them to show your care for the company, e.g., “what are the most difficult challenges you have faced in your work at Google?”
 The whole interview was like a chat with a friend, and it was a really good experience.
 I was pretty satisfied with my performance, and went to dinner with joy.

 10.17 Coding interviews passed

-There could be one exception though: if you have other offers that urgently need your decision, you can tell your recruiter about this and they might speed up the process and arrange you to even several host interviews in a day.
+There could be one exception though: if you have other competing offers, you can tell your recruiter about these and they might speed up the process and arrange you to even several host interviews in a day.

 10.30 First host matching notification